djshapiro/WeightWagers/README.md

 - User stories can be found in [user_stories.md](./user_stories.md)

 ## Contact me
-Please let me know if you have any problems installing or running the my app.
+Please let me know if you have any problems installing or running the app.